dapplets/dapplet-docs/docs/ex05-wallet.md

 We implement the logic of sending transactions later, after creating all the states.

-Secondly we want to see if the transaction succeeded or failed.
+Next we want to see if the transaction succeeded or failed.
 Accordingly create `COMPLETED` and `FAILURE` states.

 ```typescript
 COMPLETED: {